noxtgm/realistic-armor-system/README.md

 ## 📖 Installation

-* Subscribe to the addon on the workshop and like it

-	OR

 * Download the repository and extract its content
 * Paste the `realistic-armor-system` folder inside your `addons` folder